home-assistant/home-assistant.io/source/_posts/2021-03-05-community-highlights.markdown

 ## PoE powered stack light

 Looking for a creative way to display the status of your Home Assistant instance?
-For example: there is a new core update, too much RAM is being used or your instance is no longer online?
+For example: there is a new Core update, too much RAM is being used or your instance is no longer online?
 Plenty of options to bind to each color segment.

 So let yourself be inspired with the PoE stack light from Karl and start